Discover 20 Easy Weeknight Dinners for Busy Families ➔

 If you've ever made homemade sourdough bread before, you know that it is a bit of an undertaking, to say the least.
 Before we get to the bread itself, we're going to have to make a sourdough starter.

-A starter takes place of using active dry yeast, like in other bread recipes, and helps your sourdough rise during the cooking process.
+A starter takes the place of using active dry yeast, like in other bread recipes, and helps your sourdough rise during the cooking process.
 Not only that, but it also helps give the bread its distinct sour flavor.

-It’s a process humans have been doing for thousands of years.
-For almost any starter recipe, you’ll be mixing flour and water, and waiting for that mixture to properly ferment.
-It’s a simple procedure but takes time not only to make but to learn and master.
+It's a process humans have been doing for thousands of years.
+For almost any starter recipe, you'll be mixing flour and water, and waiting for that mixture to properly ferment.
+It's a simple procedure, but takes time not only to make but to learn and master.

 Ingredients: